 (3) A copy of the certificate shall be served with the notice of trial.

+[Rule 8 amended in Gazette 28 Jun 2011 p.
+2552.]

 8A.
 Affidavit of service of notice of entry for trial

 Within 7 days of filing a notice of entry for trial, the party entering the cause, matter or issue for trial shall file an affidavit of service of the notice of entry on all the other parties on the record, unless all the other parties have filed a certificate acknowledging receipt of the notice of entry.